 Secondly long, left justified lines of text is a nightmare to read, so first I set the maximum line width to 72 characters, because that's what Python's style guide, PEP8, recommends for blocks of text and added some margins to center the text on the page.

-Next, Mozilla recommends that line spacing is set to at least 1.5 but that makes headings look weird so they're set to 1.2.
+Next, Mozilla recommends that line spacing is set to at least 1.5.

 I use a lot of code samples in this blog and so to visually separate them from the rest of the content, they have a grey background and monospaced font